slinderman/stats305b/lectures/02_contingency_tables.md

 &=
 \frac{{x_{1 \bullet} \choose x_{11}} {x_{\bullet \bullet} - x_{1 \bullet} \choose x_{\bullet 1} - x_{11}}}{{x_{\bullet \bullet} \choose x_{\bullet 1}}}
 \end{align*}

+:::{admonition} Deriving the hypergeometric distribution by Bayes' rule
+:class: dropdown

 We can arrive at this conditional distribution using Bayes' rule.
 The following is adapted from {cite:t}`blitzstein2019introduction` (Ch 3.9).
 We will abbreviate some of the probability notation so that it's not so cumbersome.
 Also, we'll index our rows and columns starting with 0, to be consistent with our notation below.
 Under the independent Poisson sampling model,
 \begin{align*}